wbamberg/idl-reference/docs/nsIZipWriter.md

 Removes an existing entry from the zip file.

-@param aZipEntry the path of the entry to be removed
-@param aQueue adds the operation to the background queue.
-Will be
-       performed when processQueue is called.

 @throws NS_ERROR_NOT_INITIALIZED if no zip file has been opened
 @throws NS_ERROR_IN_PROGRESS if another operation is currently in progress